INTENSIVE FRENCH SUMMER COURSES FOR CREDIT

 FRSL 215 ORAL AND WRITTEN FRENCH 1 - INTENSIVE (B1), 6 credits

 Prerequisite: Placement test.
+Not open to students who have taken FRSL 211.
 Open to students in any degree program having an elementary knowledge of French and to those who have completed FRSL 207.
 Not open to students from Québec.

 Language lab attendance required.
 Grammar review, comprehension, vocabulary development, selected readings and group discussions.

 FRSL 325 ORAL AND WRITTEN FRENCH 2 - INTENSIVE (B2), 6 credits